RocketDav1d/streamlit-stock-portfolio/README.md

 You can find an article explaining the portfolio [here](https://medium.com/lemon-markets)

+This code runs on the Streamlit [Cloud](https://streamlit.io/cloud).
+A free service by Streamlit to share your data apps by deploying directly from the GitHub repository

 If you take a look at main_page.py you find that it mainly consits of two functions which get called at the end of the program.
 Let's take a look at how these two functions work in more detail